 This is, of course, if you live in North America as I (and most of my readers) do.
-Shit, even South America but that’s one hell of a long drive.
+Hell, even South America but that’s one hell of a long drive.

 Québec City, Québec, Canada has everything you could ever want out of a quaint French village without ever having to leave the ground… except for when you jump for joy after devouring your first crepe.
 Do y’all know about these things?
 My GOD!